osreboot/Ridhvl2/README.md

 import com.osreboot.ridhvl2.template.HvlDisplayWindowed;
 import com.osreboot.ridhvl2.template.HvlTemplateI;

-/*
+// [Selecting a Template]:
- * There are a number of templates to choose from.
-HvlTemplateI automatically
+// - There are a number of templates to choose from!
- * sets up the utilities necessary to make a game.
- */
-public class Ridhvl2Test extends HvlTemplateI{
+// - HvlTemplateI automatically sets up the utilities for making games. public class Ridhvl2Test extends HvlTemplateI{

     public static void main(String[] args){